marvkey/PhysicsEngine/README.md

 # PhysicsEngine

 Currently in development
-First official and stable realase expected by end of February 2022
+First official and stable realase expected by end of January 2022